ByLiZhang/NatureConnect/README.md

 ## Usage
 Player(s) can choose the number of matches to play in a Best-of-N series.

 To add more depth to the Connect Four game play, we programmed a simple AI that is enabled against a single player by default.
-Two-players mode can be selected from the AI/Human toggle button.
+Two-players mode can be selected by clicking the AI/Human dropdown menu.
 Prospective players only need to select their tokens, and then click on the start button to begin!

 ## Project